cooklang/cooklang-org/content/_index.md

 Place @bacon strips{1%kg} on a baking sheet and glaze with @syrup{1/2%tbsp}.
 ```

-There're a few more things to it.
-Check our human friendly [Language Specification](/docs/spec/).
+There are a few more things to it.
+Check out full [Language Specification](/docs/spec/).

 ## Cook CLI

 [Cook CLI](/cli/) helps to create shopping lists and maintain recipes.
 It provides great help in automating the routine related to shopping.
-Can be accessed from UNIX command-line and can provide great help with custom scripts you create.
+Can be accessed from UNIX command-line and useful for scripting you create to automate your routine.

 ```